austinhuang0131/austinhuang0131.github.io/advertising.md

 * [Discordy](http://www.discordy.com/)
   * 50+ servers
   * Allow ratings (votes)

+**Do NOT use dis.cool.** They scraped "35,000 servers, 12 million users" (according to its owners!) without consent by abusing the widget feature. **Please turn off Widget on your server.** This kind of thing has happened 2 times.
+We don't want a third.

 ### Listing Servers
 Aside from websites and bot-served servers.
 Please note that servers may require you to stay in the server to keep your advertisement.
 Servers are ordered alphabetically.
 [This Google spreadsheet by cats#5485](https://docs.google.com/spreadsheets/d/1Ia8VYVrnggQR1Kvb982DzbjZMXjqqrtETPVE9ri7Jag/edit#gid=0) provides a more detailed comparison of various servers.
 We are only listing the well-maintained ones here.